-The provisions for the location of the other services – and therefore taxation thereof – essentially depend on whether or not the recipient of the service is an entrepreneur (section 3a paragraph 5 of the Umsatzsteuergesetz (UStG- Austrian Value Added Tax Act).
+According to the general basic rule, the determination of the place where a service is performed – and thus where its taxation takes place – essentially depends on whether or not the recipient of the service is an entrepreneur.
 According to this law, where the recipient is an enterprise, a service (other service) is essentially carried out at the place where the enterprise operates its business and where its establishment is located (section 3a paragraph 6 UStG).
 Where the recipient is a non-entrepreneur, the service is, in principle, carried out at the place where the enterprise providing the service operates its business (establishment) (section 3a paragraph 7 UStG).

-In case of cross-border services the enterprise recieving the service is obliged to notify the business providing the service of its VAT registration number.
-Where cross-border services are provided to an enterprise in a Member State, the tax liability is generally transferred to the recipient of the service (Reverse Charge).
+In case of cross-border services the enterprise recieving the service is obliged to notify the business providing the service of its VAT Identification Number.
+Where cross-border services are provided to an enterprise in a Member State according to the general basic rule, the tax liability may be transferred to the recipient of the service (Reverse Charge).